DAINTINESS-Group/Pythia/README.md

                                 new StructField("age", DataTypes.IntegerType, true, Metadata.empty()),
                                 new StructField("money", DataTypes.IntegerType, true, Metadata.empty()),
                         });
+        String alias = "people";
+        String path = String.format(
+                "src%stest%sresources%sdatasets%speople.json",
+                File.separator, File.separator, File.separator, File.separator);

-        // Register the input file
+        // 3.
+Register the input dataset specified in step 2 into Pythia. datasetProfiler.registerDataset(alias, path, schema);
-        datasetProfiler.registerDataset("people", "people.csv", schema);

-        // Specify labeling rules for a column List<Rule> rules =
+        // 4.
+Specify labeling rules for a column and a name for the new labeled column.
+        List<Rule> rules =
                 new ArrayList<Rule>(
                         Arrays.asList(
                                 new Rule("money", LabelingSystemConstants.LEQ, 20, "poor"),
                                 new Rule("money", LabelingSystemConstants.LEQ, 1000, "mid"),
                                 new Rule("money", LabelingSystemConstants.GT, 1000, "rich")));
+        String newColumnName = "money_labeled";

-        // Create Ruleset and specify the new column name RuleSet ruleSet = new RuleSet("money_labeled", rules);
+        // 5.
+Create a RuleSet object and compute the new labeled column

-        // Compute the new labeled column
+        // (steps 4 & 5 can be repeated multiple times).
+        RuleSet ruleSet = new RuleSet(newColumnName, rules);
         datasetProfiler.computeLabeledColumn(ruleSet);

+        // 6.
+Specify the DominanceColumnSelectionMode and (optionally) a list of
+        // measurement & coordinate columns used in dominance pattern identification.
+        DominanceColumnSelectionMode mode = DominanceColumnSelectionMode.USER_SPECIFIED_ONLY;
+        String[] measurementColumns = new String[] { "money", "age" };
+        String[] coordinateColumns =  new String[] { "name" };

+        // 7.
+Declare the specified dominance parameters into Pythia
+        // (steps 6 & 7 are optional, however, they are a prerequisite for highlight patterns identification). datasetProfiler.declareDominanceParameters(mode, measurementColumns, coordinateColumns);

+    	// 8.
+Specify the auxiliary data output directory and the desired parts of the analysis procedure
+    	// that should get executed for the computation of the dataset profile.
+    	String auxiliaryDataOutputDirectory = "results";
+    	boolean shouldRunDescriptiveStats = true;
+    	boolean shouldRunHistograms = true;
+    	boolean shouldRunAllPairsCorrelations = true;
+    	boolean shouldRunDecisionTrees = true;
+    	boolean shouldRunHighlightPatterns = true;

+        // 9.
+Create a DatasetProfilerParameters object with the parameters specified in step 8
-        // Compute the profile of the Dataset (this will take a while for big datasets) datasetProfiler.computeProfileOfDataset("");
+        // and compute the profile of the dataset (this will take a while for big datasets).
+        DatasetProfilerParameters parameters =  new DatasetProfilerParameters(
+        		auxiliaryDataOutputDirectory,
+                shouldRunDescriptiveStats,
+                shouldRunHistograms,
+                shouldRunAllPairsCorrelations,
+                shouldRunDecisionTrees,
+                shouldRunHighlightPatterns);
+        datasetProfiler.computeProfileOfDataset(parameters);

+        // 10.
+(Optionally) specify an output directory path for the generated reports
+        // (unspecified output directory path means that the reports will be generated under the
+        // auxiliary data output directory specified in step 8).
+        String outputDirectoryPath = "";

-        // Generate a report in plain text and markdown format datasetProfiler.generateReport(ReportGeneratorConstants.TXT_REPORT, "report.txt");
+        // 11.
+Generate a report in plain text and markdown format. datasetProfiler.generateReport(ReportGeneratorConstants.TXT_REPORT, outputDirectoryPath);
-        datasetProfiler.generateReport(ReportGeneratorConstants.MD_REPORT, "report.md");
+        datasetProfiler.generateReport(ReportGeneratorConstants.MD_REPORT, outputDirectoryPath);
     }
 }
 ```